xStarbound/xStarbound/README.md

 To build and install xStarbound on Windows 10 or 11:

 1. Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/whatsnew/) and [CMake](https://cmake.org/download/).
 For Visual Studio, make sure to install C++ support (and optionally the game dev stuff) when the VS installer asks you what to install.
 For CMake, make sure you download and use the `.msi` installer for 64-bit Windows.
-2. Optionally install [Git](https://git-scm.com/download/win).
-If using Git, go the next step; otherwise go to step 4.
+2. Install [Git](https://git-scm.com/download/win); the build script *requires* Git.
+Make sure to tick «Add to your PATH» in the installer.
-3. Open up Git Bash and run `git clone https://github.com/FezzedOne/xStarbound.git`, then go to step 6.
-4. Download the latest xStarbound source ZIP and extract it somewhere.
+3. Open up Git Bash and run `git clone https://github.com/xStarbound/xStarbound.git` *or* download the latest xStarbound source ZIP archive and extract it somewhere.
-5. Go into `scripts\windows\` and double-click `build.bat`.
+4. Go into `scripts\windows\` and double-click `build.bat`.
 CMake and VCPKG will take care of the entire build process.
-6. If the build succeeds, you will be prompted to select your Starbound install directory.
+5. If the build succeeds, you will be prompted to select your Starbound install directory.
-7. Optionally configure Steam, GoG or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `xsb-win64\xclient.exe`.
+6. Optionally configure Steam, GoG or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `xsb-win64\xclient.exe`.

 > **Building on older Windows versions:** Building on earlier versions of Windows is *not* recommended, although it *should* still be possible to build xStarbound on Windows 7, 8 or 8.1 if you can get VS 2022 installed.